Hor-Aha: Manetho

 According to the Egyptian priest Manetho (who lived over 2,600 years after Hor-Aha's reign), Aha built a palace in Memphis and was a skilled physician who wrote multiple books on anatomy.

 Family

 Hor-Aha's chief wife was Benerib, whose name was "written alongside his on a number of [historical] pieces, in particular, from tomb B14 at Abydos, Egypt".
 Tomb B14 is located directly adjacent to Hor-Aha's sepulchre.
 Hor-Aha also had another wife, Khenthap, with whom he became father of Djer.
 She is mentioned as Djer's mother on the Cairo Annals Stone.

 Hor-Aha's mother is believed to be Neithhotep.
-She is also believed to be wife of the late Narmer and possibly remarries one of Hor-Aha's top three Grand Viziers by the name of Rekhit after the death of Narmer.
-The massive Naqada tomb Neithhotep was believed to be buried has 10 inscriptions of her in it.
+She is also believed to be wife of the late Narmer and possibly remarried one of Hor-Aha's top three Grand Viziers by the name of Rekhit after the death of Narmer.
+The massive Naqada tomb in which Neithhotep was believed to be buried has 10 inscriptions of her in it.
 The same tomb also has 15 inscriptions to Rekhit.